The 2000 International Conference on Mathematics and Engineering

 SUBMISSION OF PAPERS

-Prospective authors are invited to submit three copies of their draft paper
+Prospective authors are invited to submit three copies of their one-page

-The first page of the draft paper should include: title of the paper, name,
+The abstract and the first page of the draft paper should include: title of

-affiliation, postal address, E-mail address, telephone number, and Fax
+the paper, name, affiliation, postal address, E-mail address, telephone

 PROPOSAL FOR ORGANIZING TECHNICAL SESSIONS